 Special Educational Needs and Disabilities (SEND) at Sound and District Primary School

-Please take a look at our SEND Information Report to find out about the variety of ways that we at Sound and District identify and support our SEND pupils, to enable them to reach their full potential.
+Please take a look at our SEND Local Offer (by clicking on the link below) to find out about the variety of ways that we at Sound and District identify and support our SEND pupils, to enable them to reach their full potential.

 www.autism.org.uk – The National Autistic Society website, the main UK charity for supporting people with ASD and their families (contains lots of useful advice and resources)